 It’s a great question to ask, as working through to an actual answer means you’ll see the strengths and weaknesses of your money life…and then you can focus your efforts on where you need help.

-This is also a great system to go through to teach you things about how to manage your money.
+This is also a great system to go through to teach you things about how to get better at managing your money.

 A Guided System for Grading Yourself Financially